silinternational/developer-portal/README.md

 - ```SHOW_POPULAR_APIS``` (boolean)
   Whether to show the most popular APIs (based on the number of approved keys).
-  If false, the file ```application/protected/views/partials/home-lower-right.php``` will be shown (which you can overwrite with whatever content you want during your deployment process).
+  If false, the file ```application/protected/views/partials/home-lower-right.php``` will be shown (which you can set the content of in the `site_text` table in the database.

 ## Hosts file modification for running Developer Portal locally ##
 Add the following line to your hosts file (replacing ```your-domain-name``` with